RedPunk77/RedPunk77/README.md

 My programming journey started in **2020** with **C** programming for Arduino.
 Later I moved to **C++**, where I practiced competitive programming and developed my own game projects.
 After that I discovered **Python**, which eventually led me to the fascinating world of **Machine Learning** and **Computer Vision**.

-Today I'm focused on building machine learning systems, studying deep learning fundamentals, implementing neural networks from scratch, and exploring modern computer vision architectures.
+Today I'm focused on building machine learning systems - CV/LLM models, implementing neural networks from scratch, and exploring modern VLM architectures.

 ---